ZluskeN/ZSN_Coldwar/README.md

 Double click build.bat to generate pbo files in each mod directory.
 Check Addons/temp and Optional/temp for build logs.

+Any private keys in the root Keys folder will be used to sign the PBOs.
+Any public keys in the root Keys folder will be copied to the mod folder.

 ## Build on Jenkins

 Project uses Jenkinsfile to define build steps.